HeyImKyu/balatro-slutty-joker/README.md

 Adds a joker that gives you a 2x multiplier if you play a 6 and a 9

+It should work now with the current commit of balamod with is (at the date of writing) [4eb898161e7a84d96e89beb63eb1d05763421aaf](https://github.com/UwUDev/balamod/commit/4eb898161e7a84d96e89beb63eb1d05763421aaf)
+I will update this once this commit is in an official release ^^

 > **Disclaimer:** I don't know how up to date i can keep this, but i'll try

 # How do I install the new file?